 - 5 Simple But Effective Strategies to Optimize Your Content for Voice Search – A report by Uberall found that roughly 21% of respondents used voice search every week, making it an important consideration when optimizing content.
 Fortunately, you can better optimize for voice search with these five simple strategies.

-- Bonus: How to Optimize Google My Business for Multiple Locations – Google My Business is a useful, free tool for capturing local traffic and improving your company’s overall visibility.
+- Bonus: How to Optimize Google Business Profile for Multiple Locations – Google Business Profile is a useful, free tool for capturing local traffic and improving your company’s overall visibility.
 As a digital marketing company with years of experience doing local SEO for multi-location businesses, we’ve seen the many ways companies can confuse their listings and let best practices fall to the wayside.
-To address this, we’ve compiled an overview of Google My Business and its benefits, how to set up listings for multi-location businesses, best practices for optimization, and how to see if it’s all working.
+To address this, we’ve compiled an overview of Google Business Profile and its benefits, how to set up listings for multi-location businesses, best practices for optimization, and how to see if it’s all working.

 Step 4: Analyze your competition

 Performing a competitor analysis is an effective way to identify any gaps in your content, and is a great starting point for content planning.
 Doing a thorough SEO competitor analysis also provides valuable insights about where you stand in your industry and how much effort it will take to increase your organic visibility.

 - In this blog post, you’ll find a step-by-step breakdown of how to do a SEO competitor analysis, including analysis of competitor keywords, backlinks, website traffic, and content.